sentoz/kafka-connect-restart/README.md

 ## Description

-A container that, through the kafka connect API, checks the state of the connector and, if necessary, restarts it.
+A container that, through the kafka connect API, checks the state of the connectors and tasks, if necessary, restarts it.

 Supports work in two modes: